LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-ProblemSolving2.md

   - Philosophical Issues of Personhood and Humanity

-# Problem Solving Revisited
+# Problem Solving

-Since quite a few students had difficulty with the AI problems solving exercise in ch.
-2 of *Elements of AI*, we are going to go over those concepts again.
+This is based on Ch.
+2 of *Elements of AI*

 ## Search and Problem Solving